SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ENDLOOP.
 ```

-The order in which tables are looped across depends on the table category.
-Index tables are looped across via the index in ascending
+- The order in which tables are iterated depends on the table category.
+- Index tables are looped thorugh in ascending order by the index.
-order.
-In case of hashed tables, the looping happens in the order in which the lines were added to the table.
-However, you can also sort the table before the loop.
-In the course of the loop, the system field `sy-tabix` is set to the number of the currently processed table
+- Hashed tables are looped in the order in which the lines were added to the table.
+You can also sort the table before the loop.
+- During the loop, the system field `sy-tabix` is set to the number of the currently processed table
 line.
 This is not true for hashed tables.
 There, `sy-tabix` is `0`.
-Note that if you want to work with the `sy-tabix` value, you
+- Note that if you want to work with the value of `sy-tabix`, you
-should do it right after the `LOOP` statement to not risk a potential overwriting in statements contained within the loop block.
+should do so immediately after the `LOOP` statement to avoid possible overwriting in statements contained in the loop block.

-*Restricting the table area to be looped across*
+*Restricting the area of the table to be looped over*

-The additions of `LOOP` statements enter the picture if you want to restrict the table content to be respected for the loop because
+The additions of `LOOP` statements come into play when you want to restrict the table content to be respected by the loop because
-you do not want to loop across the whole table.
+you do not want to loop over the entire table.

 ``` abap
 "FROM/TO: Only for index tables